 Crime Prevention Practices

 Gardner-Webb University recognizes the importance of safety and regularly assesses areas that may need repairs to or replacement of lighting on campus.
 But as in every community, the more people looking, the safer our campus will be.
-If there is a hazard, broken light, or other unsafe condition at a Gardner-Webb, use the maintenance request link which can be found on Webconnect.
+If you encounter a hazard, broken light, or other unsafe condition, use the maintenance request link which can be found on Webbconnect or contact University Police.

 University Police works with Student Development to take a proactive approach to crime prevention.
 The goal of the University’s crime prevention and security awareness programs is to eliminate or minimize criminal opportunities and to encourage students, faculty members, and staff members to be responsible for their safety and the safety of other members of the Gardner-Webb community.